benjamrio/benjamrio/README.md

 ## Who am I ?
 I am currently doing a Master Of Engineering at CentraleSupélec, a top French Engineering school, part of the Paris Saclay University (#1 in Maths worldwide - Shangai ranking).
 With my broad engineering background and my strong scientific mind, I am namely interested in the domains of machine learning, blockchain and software engineering.
 Always looking forward to acquiring knowledge and skills through meaningful experiences, I am eager to unravel complex problematics.

-## Languages :
-* HTML/CSS
-* Python : numpy, pandas, pyplot, seaborn, tensorflow, scikit-learn, flask
-* Javascript/Typescript
-* Java
-* SQL
-* LateX

 ## Contact
 Feel free to reach out or connect on